 Explore the street art

-In case you didn’t get enough of a street art fix, then you’re in luck: George Town is one of the world’s leading cities for graffiti and murals!
-The trend started back in 2008 when the town was listed as a World Heritage site and a number of cartoon steel sculptures were put on the walls of historic buildings.
+In case you didn’t get enough of a street art fix, then you’re in luck: George Town is one of the world’s leading cities for graffiti and murals, so a must for your Penang itinerary!
+The Penang street art trend started back in 2008 when the town was listed as a World Heritage site and a number of cartoon steel sculptures were put on the walls of historic buildings.
 Local inhabitants embraced this new wall art and later, in 2012, artist Ernest Zacharevic came to town and created six pieces, named ‘Mirrors’ for the George Town festival.

 This series spurned an entire trend as many local and international artists have produced pieces throughout the city.
 There are literally hundreds of pieces and, if you’re interested in finding out more, we’ve created a full interactive map in our article: Street Art in Penang.